negative0/DSBD-cheats/basics.md

 ## Outlier/ missing values removal:

+Note: Outliers do not equal errors.
+They should be detected, but not necessarily removed.
+Their inclusion in the analysis is a statistical decision.

 ### Omit all na values:

 - This deletes all rows with missing values:
 ```
 df <- na.omit(df)
 ```

 ```
 dataset$X=ifelse(is.na(dataset$X),ave(dataset$X,FUN=function(x) mean(x,na.rm=TRUE)),dataset$X)